General Terms and Conditions of Purchase

 15. LIABILITY

-Any inspections that the Purchaser may carry out during manufacturing, assembly, installation, commissioning, acceptance and other operations will not in any way limit the warranties and liability of the Supplier as specified above.
+Any inspections that the Purchaser may carry out during manufacturing, assembly, installation, commissioning, acceptance… will not in any way limit the warranties and liability of the Supplier as specified above.

 Provided that the Supplier is able to check, under the conditions specified in Article 2, the elements provided by the Purchaser for the performance of the Contract, the Purchaser may not be held liable by the Supplier for any flaw in those elements that has not been notified to the Purchaser under the conditions specified in Article 2.